Spring Open Day 2019

 - Course presentations to find out more about studying a particular programme

-- A chance to explore by taking campus tour
+- A chance to explore by taking a campus tour

 How its works?

-Download our guide (available March 12th) and plan out what you want to see, what course talks you want to attend and who you would like to talk to.
-You are free to come at any time between 10am and 2pm (please note the times for final presentations and campus tours).
+Plan out what you want to see, what course talks you want to attend and who you would like to talk to.
+You are free to come at any time between 10am and 1pm (please note the times for final presentations and campus tours).